The Battle of Algiers: Screenplay

 The Battle of Algiers was inspired by the 1962 book Souvenirs de la Bataille d'Alger, an FLN military commander's account of the campaign, by Saadi Yacef.
 Yacef wrote the book while he was held as a prisoner of the French, and it served to boost morale for the FLN and other militants.
 After independence, the French released Yacef, who became a leader in the new government.
 The Algerian government backed adapting Yacef's memoir as a film.
 Salash Baazi, an FLN leader who had been exiled by the French, approached Italian director Gillo Pontecorvo and screenwriter Franco Solinas with the project.

-Yacef wrote his own screenplay, which does not have any conversations or plot.
-The Italian producers rejected it as too biased towards the Algerians.
-Although sympathetic to Algerian nationalism, the producers wanted the film to deal with events from a more neutral perspective.
-The final screenplay of The Battle of Algiers has an Algerian protagonist and depicts the cruelty and suffering of both Algerians and the French, pieds-noir and military forces.

 To meet the demands of film, The Battle of Algiers uses composite characters and changes the names of certain persons.
 For example, Colonel Mathieu is a composite of several French counterinsurgency officers, especially Jacques Massu.
-Saadi Yacef has said that Mathieu was based more on Marcel Bigeard, although the character is also reminiscent of Roger Trinquier.
+Yacef has said that Mathieu was based more on Marcel Bigeard, although the character is also reminiscent of Roger Trinquier.
 Accused of portraying Mathieu as too elegant and noble, screenwriter Solinas denied that this was his intention.
 He said in an interview that the Colonel is "elegant and cultured, because Western civilization is neither inelegant nor uncultured".